yuxianggao/SI-507-Final/README.md

 I used tree structure to save the data.
 It has three levels, which are year, languages and length of movies.
 The repo contains a json file called 'tree.json'

 # Interaction and Presentation Options
+In this program, users will be promoted to five different options, which are 0(exit), 1(